orbisgis/h2gis/docs/index.rst

 H2GIS in action
 ----------------

-The following is just a small sample of what H2GIS has to offer
+H2GIS includes nearly 200 functions.
+The following is just a small sample of what H2GIS has to offer:

 .. |buffer| image:: ./ST_Buffer_5.png
    :align: middle